 Are there resources to help start my program?

-Although it is not absolutely required, we recommend you get something called an International Driver’s License/Permit.
-You should apply for this at the time of host family placement as it can take a few days/weeks to have it ready.
+If your host family needs you to drive, you will need to obtain an International Driver’s Permit.
+You should apply for this at the time of host family placement as it can take a few days/weeks to process.

 Do all families pay in cash?

-Most families pay cash, although if there is another way you’d prefer to receive your pay, please simply let your host family know.
-If you open up a bank account (which is usually free, you just need to provide some proof of identity like your passport), your host family may be able to deposit your stipend directly into your account.
-If you’d like to change your money into U.S. dollars, you should be able to change your money at any large bank.
+Many families pay cash, although if there is another way you’d prefer to receive your stipend, let your host family know.
+If you open a bank account (which is usually free, you just need to provide some proof of identity, such as your passport), your host family may be able to deposit your stipend directly into your account.
+If you’d like to change your money into U.S. dollars, you should be able to do so at any large bank.

 Should I bring my U.S. phone with me?

 You could simply use your existing phone with a local SIM card purchased in Australia (check with your U.S. carrier to make sure your phone allows this), or purchase a relatively inexpensive phone just for your time in Australia.
 In either case, you’ll probably want to set up a local phone plan.
 If you’re planning to contact people back home, you could also use your existing device with wifi for free apps such as WhatsApp and Facebook Messenger.
 Check-out these tips on staying in touch while traveling.

 Do I need to buy a roundtrip flight?